Currituck County License Hearing Guide

 Currituck County DUI License Suspension & ALR Hearing

-Where to Request: The hearing request is made to the North Carolina Division of Motor Vehicles (DMV).
+- Where to Request: The hearing is requested through the North Carolina Division of Motor Vehicles (DMV).

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
-There are very limited exceptions to this rule, so acting quickly is paramount.
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will automatically be suspended.
+There are very limited exceptions to this rule, so it's crucial to act quickly.
+Don't delay in contacting the DMV or speaking with a DUI attorney.

 Automatic License Suspension